eoinkelly/notes/ios-swift-objc/stanford-cs193p.md

 The controller has a reference to the model but the model does not have a reference to the controller.

-Sometimes the model will need to tell the controller things wihtout the controller first asking a question.
+Sometimes the model will need to tell the controller things without the controller first asking a question.
 To allow this we use a sort of "radio station" model.